GabrielGodfirst/alx-system_engineering-devops/0x01-shell_permissions/README.md

 1 -> This script print the user id
-2 -> This script list all the groups a user is part of 3 -> This script changes the owner of a file to new owner
+2 -> This script list all the groups a user is part of 3 -> This script changes the owner of a file to new owner 4 -> This scrit creats a file hello